onethinx/FarmBug_Workshop/Part_1_Adding_Moisture_Sensor/README.md

 ![LED HW connection](https://github.com/onethinx/FarmBug_Workshop/blob/main/Assets/LED_HWconnect.png?raw=true)<br>
 1. Also note that there's no circuitry left on the schematic except the LED_B IO pin
 1. Build the project via the Build menu or by clicking the Build Symbol (or just press Shift+F6)
+1. Wait for the build to succeed

+### 1.2 Write code to flash the LED 3 times at startup
-1. After building, open the Visual Studio Code project (if not already open)
+1. Open the Visual Studio Code project (if not already open)
-1. Include the PSoC Creator project by adding the following line before the main function (line 43)<br>
+2. Include the PSoC Creator project by adding the following line before the main function (line 43)<br>
 ```
 #include "project.h"
 ```
-1. Add the following code at the start of the main function to have the blue LED flash 3 times at startup:<br>
+3. Add the following code at the start of the main function to have the blue LED flash 3 times at startup:<br>
 ```
 	/* Flash the LED 3 times at start */
 	for (uint32_t cnt = 0; cnt < 3; cnt++)				// Make a loop which runs 3 times